nbrk/m2-raylib/README.md

 ```

 # Compilation
-Compile a program module with something like that:
+Compile program module with something like that:
 ``` sh
 gm2-14 -fsoft-check-all -fiso -g -O2 -Wall SampleUsage.mod ./libraylib.so.4.5.0
 ```